Toggle Location Modal

 While gastritis prevention depends on many underlying reasons, some changes can minimise the risk of flare-ups significantly.
 These are some key strategies to incorporate into daily routine:

 A proper diagnosis is important for finding the cause and receiving the most effective treatment.
-Check out an overview of the steps a doctor might take to diagnose gastritis.
+Check out an overview of the steps a stomach doctor might take to diagnose this disease.

 2. Physical Examination: It is used to check for abdominal tenderness or pain.